ryan-mcclue/unsw/gens4015/course-notes.md

  - length contracts
  - mass gets larger

-The habitable zone is range of orbits around a star that a planet could support liquid water Eventually Earth will lose its magentic field when the inner core solidifies (like on the moon and Mars)
+Eventually Earth will lose its magentic field when the inner core solidifies (like on the moon and Mars)

 MyVeryElderlyMotherJustServedUsNachos